-- 7.5.1 All Permanent Employees covered by this Agreement will be entitled to five weeks' annual leave each year. - 7.5.2 Fixed term employees will be entitled to four weeks' annual holidays.
-As per the Holidays Act, based on their length of service or work pattern they may be paid holiday pay at the rate of not less than 8% of their gross earnings with their regular pay instead of being provided with 4 weeks' annual holidays each year.
+- 7.5.1 All Permanent Employees covered by this Agreement will be entitled to five weeks' annual leave each year. - 7.5.2 Fixed term employees will be entitled to four weeks' annual leave/holidays.
+As per the Holidays Act, based on their length of service or work pattern they may be paid holiday pay at the rate of not less than 8% of their gross earnings with their regular pay, or paid as a lump sum on total gross earnings on expiry or earlier termination of employment, instead of being provided with 4 weeks' annual holidays each year.
 This will be agreed on appointment. - 7.5.3 Part-time Employees will be entitled to annual leave based on their usual working week.
-For example an Employee who works three days per week will be entitled to five weeks leave based on a three day working week.
-An Employee who works five days a week but works 4 hours per day will be entitled to five weeks based on this (eg: a day of leave for this Employee would be 4 hours). - 7.5.4 For those Employees who have an irregular work pattern, in accordance with the Holidays Act, agreement must be reached as to how their leave will be allocated (and what is considered a usual week) prior to the approval to work part time being given.
+For example: an Employee who works three days per week will be entitled to five weeks leave based on a three day working week.
+An Employee who works five days a week but works 4 hours per day will be entitled to five weeks based on this (eg: a day of leave for this Employee would be 4 hours). - 7.5.4 For those Employees who have an irregular work pattern, in accordance with the Holidays Act, agreement must be reached as to how their annual leave/holidays will be allocated (and what is considered a usual week) prior to the approval to work part time being given.
 The approval of leave allocation must be by both the manager and HR.
-This agreement must be placed on the personal file. - 7.5.5 Except as specifically provided by the Chief Executive, an Employee who takes discretionary leave without pay in excess of 25 working days in one or more periods in any leave year will cease to accrue annual leave for any period of leave without pay in excess of the initial 25 days.
-In the case of parental leave without pay, payment of annual leave/holiday pay will be no less than that calculated in accordance with the Parental Leave Act 1987. - 7.5.6.
+This agreement must be placed on the personal file.

+- 7.5.5 Except as specifically provided by the Chief Executive, an Employee who takes discretionary leave without pay (under 7.10) in excess of 25 working days in one or more periods in any leave year will cease to accrue annual leave for any period of leave without pay in excess of the initial 25 days.
+In the case of parental leave without pay, payment of annual leave/holiday pay will be no less than that calculated in accordance with the Parental Leave Act 1987 - 7.5.6.
 Leave should be taken within the year that it falls due (leave becomes an entitlement on the Employee's anniversary date each year).
-The Manager's approval is required for more than five days leave entitlement to be carried over into the next leave year. - 7.5.7 An Employee with over 20 year's continuous service may anticipate up to one years' annual leave entitlement for the purpose of taking an overseas trip.

-- 7.5.8 An Employee may be able to anticipate annual leave by mutual agreement with their manager, to be refunded if necessary on resignation. - 7.5.9 The Manager may direct an Employee to take annual leave, but as far as practicable the Employee's wishes in the matter are to be considered.
+The Manager's approval is required for more than five days leave entitlement to be carried over into the next leave year. - 7.5.7 An Employee with over 20 year's continuous service may anticipate up to one years' annual leave entitlement for the purpose of taking an overseas trip. - 7.5.8 An Employee may be able to anticipate annual leave by mutual agreement with their manager, to be refunded if necessary on resignation. - 7.5.9 The Manager may direct an Employee to take annual leave, but as far as practicable the Employee's wishes in the matter are to be considered.